Frequently Asked Questions

 Frequently Asked Questions about Auto Close Idle(ACI):

-2. I was just testing ACI with Notepad, but ACI doesn't seem to see it.
+2. I was just testing ACI with Notepad, but ACI doesn't close it.

 3. I was trying ACI with Navision, but ACI doesn't seem to see it.
-Is there a specific settings that I need to change?
+Is there a specific setting that I need to change?

 4. Do I need to change any shortcuts or modify the program configuration in anyway?